GERSL/usdist/README.md

 **Figure 2.** Workflow of U.S. disturbance product.
 COLD: COntinuous monitoring of Land Disturbance.
 ODACA: Object-based Disturbance Agent Classification Approach.
 MAX-RNB: Maximum ratio of near-infrared to blue band reflectance.

 ## Code Explanation
-We provide the code resources (package name associated with the folder provided in this repository) for our publication, which are programmed in MATLAB (2022b) and Python (3.10):
+We provide the code resources (package name associated with the folder provided in the code) for our publication, which are programmed in MATLAB (2022b) and Python (3.10):
 - **LandsatData**: Data processing and density analysis (Python)
 - **COLD**: Disturbance detection package (MATLAB)
 - **ODACA**: Disturbance agent classification package (MATLAB + Python)